 Bearings

-The rotor is supported by bearings.
-The bearings transmit the force of the axial and radial loads from the shaft to the motor housing, thus turning the rotor on the shaft.
+It is mounted on bearings.
+Bearings carry axial and radial load forces through the shaft to the motor housing, so the rotor turns on the shaft.

 Rotor

-The rotor is the moving part that provides mechanical power.
-The rotor is usually fitted with conductors that carry an electric current.
+The rotor is the movable part that gives mechanical power.
+The rotor is normally fitted with conductors carrying an electric current.
 The magnetic field of the stator exerts a force on the conductor, causing the shaft to rotate.
 Some rotors carry permanent magnets.
 Permanent magnets have high efficiency over a wide range of operating speeds and power.

 Air Gap

-The air gap between the stator and rotor allows for rotation.
-The width of the air gap has a significant effect on the electrical characteristics of the motor.
-In general, the smaller the air gap, the better the motor performance.
-This is because an excessive air gap reduces performance.
-Conversely, an air gap that is too small can create friction in addition to noise.
+The air gap between the stator and rotor allows rotation of the latter.
+The width of the air gap has a substantial influence on the electrical characteristics of the motor.
+As a rule, the narrower the air gap, the better the performance of the motor.
+This is because excess air gap reduces performance.
+On the other side, too small an air gap creates friction in addition to noise.

-The motor shaft extends outside the motor to meet the load requirements.
-Since the force of the load extends beyond the outermost bearing, it is referred to as a suspended load.
+The shaft of the motor is outside of the motor to encounter the load requirements.
+In addition, since the load force is beyond the furthest bearing, it is known as a suspended load.

 Stator

-TThe stator is positioned around the rotor and typically incorporates field magnets, which can be permanent magnets or electromagnets (comprising windings around a ferromagnetic core).
+TThestator is placed around the rotor and usually includes the field magnets, which can be permanent magnets or electromagnets (wiring around a ferromagnetic core).
 These magnets create a magnetic field that permeates the rotor armature and generates a force on the rotor windings.
-The stator core contains multiple thin, insulated metal sheets called laminations, made from electrical steel which possesses specific properties such as permeability, hysteresis, and saturation.
-If a solid core were used, eddy currents would be produced, but this effect is minimized by stacking the sheets.
-For AC motors powered by mains electricity, the conductors in the windings are impregnated with varnish in a vacuum to prevent wire vibration, which can wear away insulation and reduce motor life.
-In contrast, resin-encapsulated motors found in deep-well submersible pumps, washing machines, and air conditioners have their stators encased in plastic resin, which helps to prevent corrosion and minimize conducted noise.
+The stator core contains many thin, insulated metal sheets called laminations made from electrical steel with properties such as permeability, hysteresis, and saturation.
+If there were a solid core, eddy currents would be produced, but this effect is minimized by stacking sheets.
+For AC motors supplied from mains electricity, the windings’ conductors are impregnated with varnish in a vacuum, eliminating wire vibration that would otherwise short out the insulation and reduce the motor’s life.
+Resin-encapsulated motors, used in applications like deep-well submersible pumps, washing machines, and air conditioners, have the stators’ windings enclosed in plastic resin to prevent corrosion and reduce conducted noise.

 Armature

-An armature consists of a wire wound around a ferromagnetic core.
-As current passes through the wires, a magnetic field exerts a force (Lorentz force) on them which causes the rotor to turn.
-The windings are coils wound around a laminated soft iron ferromagnetic core, which when energised form magnetic poles.
+An armature is a wire wound around a ferromagnetic core.
+When current passes through the wires a magnetic field exerts a force (Lorentz force) upon them which causes the rotor to rotate.
+The windings are coils wound around a laminated soft iron ferromagnetic core, which when energized from magnetic poles.

-Motors are classified into two configurations, with and without magnetic poles.
-In salt pole motors, the rotor and stator ferromagnetic cores have projections called poles facing each other.
-Wires are wrapped around each pole below the pole face.
-As current flows through the wires, these poles become north and south poles.
-In a non-skewed pole (distributed field or circular rotor) motor, the ferromagnetic core is a smooth cylinder.
-The windings are evenly distributed in slots around the circumference.
-The alternating current in the windings creates continuously rotating magnetic poles in the core.
-Shaded pole motors have a winding around some of the poles that delays the phase of the magnetic field at that pole.
+There are two configurations that motors come in, with and without magnetic poles.
+In salt pole motors, the rotor and stator ferromagnetic cores contain projections called poles facing each other.
+Below the pole face, each pole contains a wire winding.
+The flow of current in these wires turns these poles into north and south poles.
+In a non-skewed pole motor, also known as a distributed field or circular rotor motor, the ferromagnetic core is a smooth cylinder.
+Its windings are distributed uniformly in slots around the circumference.
+The alternating current in the windings produces a continuously rotating magnetic pole in the core.
+Shaded pole motors have a winding around some of the poles that delay the phase of the magnetic field at that pole.

 Commutator

 A commutator is a rotary electrical switch that supplies current to the rotor.
 The commutator periodically reverses the current in the rotor windings as the shaft rotates.
-The commutator consists of a cylinder consisting of a plurality of metal contact segments on an armature.
-Pressed against the commutator are two or more electrical contacts, called “brushes,” made of a soft conductive material such as carbon.
-When the rotor rotates, the brushes are in sliding contact with successive commutator segments, supplying current to the rotor.
-The windings on the rotor are connected to the commutator blades.
-Each half-turn (180°) of the commutator reverses the direction of the current in the rotor windings.
+The commutator has the form of a cylinder on which several metal contact segments are positioned, and arranged on an armature.
+Two or more electrical contacts called “brushes” are made up of soft conductive material such as carbon, pressed on the commutator face.
+During rotation, this produces a sliding contact with successive commutator segments by the brushes for current supply to the rotor, with the windings connected to the commutator blades.
+Every half-turn (180°) of the commutator reverses the direction of the current in the rotor windings.
 Thus the direction of the torque applied to the rotor always remains the same.
 Without this reversal, the direction of the torque on the rotor winding is reversed every half-turn, thus stopping the rotor.
-Commutated motors have mostly been replaced by brushless motors, permanent magnet motors and induction motors.
+Commutated motors have mostly been replaced by brushless motors, permanent magnet motors, and induction motors.

 Motor Supply & Control